Harry Thomas Munn

 The Battery was mobilised on Friday 1st September 1939 and we all reported to the Drill Hall called "The Shrubbery" Kidderminster.
 In the evening of that day part 2 was issued and we were told we were now part of the Regular Army.
 It was a bit of an anti-climax when we were all sent home and told to report at 8am the next morning.
 At that time we were dressed in slacks, service Dress tunics, brown leather belts and also carried respirators, steel helmets and haversacks.
 Battledress had not yet been issued.
 There were no overcoats in the Regiment as those we had issued to us when joining the T.A. were withdrawn in July 39 for issue to the first batch of conscripted Militia.
 Our main armament, the 2pdr A/T Gun, was also in very short supply, only 3 guns per battery instead of 12.
 The rifles issued were 1917-18 vintage some with canker in the barrels.
 All-in-all we were very poorly dressed and equipped.
 Three weeks later after digging Air Raid Shelter trenches, cookhouse fatigues and some all night duties manning a Lewis gun on a tripod, our only defence against enemy aircraft, we moved to a Drill Hall in Wantage, Berkshire.

 Later in December 39 the battery went on embarkation leave and the advance party left Wantage early in January for Southampton.
 On the return of the battery from leave, C Troop commander was in charge of the advance party which consisted of most of the Limber Gunners and Drivers.
 The advance party sailed for France during the first week in January 40 and stayed in Vallicalville close to Le Havre.
+(On 12th January 1940 His Majesty King George VI inspected the Brigade in Wantage).
 The rest of the battery arrived some days later and in the coldest winter for many years.
 We moved north to Dourges where we stayed with a short break at Flines la Roche until May 1940 when the Germans invaded.

 Just before dusk the convoy started to form up.
 C1 was to follow the Divisional Commander’s car and go into action on his instructions.
 However while waiting to move off Lt.Col.
 Medley, Regimental Commander, and Major Cartland came walking down the road.
 I called the detachment to attention and Major Cartland said "I reported you missing some days ago".
 I replied that we were all in the convoy and that Mr Hutton-Squire was further down.
 After speaking to Mr Hutton-Squire the Colonel had a word with the Divisional Commander and the 209 Battery was taken out of the convoy.